orbeon/orbeon-forms-doc/configuration/properties/form-runner-detail-page.md

 ## Initial data

-When creating a new form (for instance going to the URL `http://localhost:8080/orbeon/fr/orbeon/bookshelf/new`), the initial form data (also known as "form instance" or "form instance data") can come from 3 different places:
+When creating new form data (for instance going to the URL `http://localhost:8080/orbeon/fr/orbeon/bookshelf/new`), the initial data in the form can come from the following places:

-1. The initial instance provided in the form can be used.
+1. Data specified in Form Builder when creating the form definition:
+    - statically, by entering data in fields in Form Builder
+    - dynamically, by using the "Initial Value" formula in "Control Settings"
-2. The Base64-encoded XML documented `POST`ed to the "new form" URI can be used.
+2. Data `POST`ed to the "new form" page.
-3. A service can be called to get the initial instance.
+3. Data retrieved by calling a service.

 ### Initial data posted to the New Form page

-The instance provided in the form is used by default and the `POST`ed XML document is used if there actually is an XML document being `POST`ed.
+The data provided in the form definition is used by default, and the `POST`ed data is used if present.

-The document can be `POST`ed in two ways:
+Initial data can be `POST`ed in two ways:

 1. As a direct `POST` of the XML document
 2. As an HTML form `POST` parameter called `fr-form-data`

-For #2, this behaves as if a browser was submitting an HTML form that looks like the following, with the value of the `fr-form-data` request parameter being the Base64-encoded XML document.:
+For #2, this behaves as if a browser was submitting an HTML form that looks like the following, with the value of the `fr-form-data` request parameter being the Base64-encoded XML document:

 ```xml
 <form method="post" action="/path/to/new">